-Wang’s translations are featured alongside the original Chinese texts, and as well as original essays by Wang that reflect on the key themes and stylistic features of modern Sinophone poetry and on the art and craft of poetry translation.
+Wang’s translations are featured alongside the original Chinese texts, and accompanied by Wang’s personal essays reflecting on the art, craft, and labour of poetry translation.
 Together, these poems and essays chart the development of a myriad of modernist poetry traditions in China that parallel, diverge from, and sometimes intersect with their Anglophone and Western counterparts.

-Yilin Wang (she/they) is a Chinese Canadian writer, poet, editor, and literary translator.
-Her work has appeared in POETRY, Guernica, Words Without Borders, Asymptote, the Toronto Star, Clarkesworld, Fantasy Magazine, Contemporary Verse 2, The Way Spring Arrives and Other Stories (TorDotCom), and elsewhere.
-She has won the Foster Poetry Prize, been longlisted for the CBC Poetry prize, and received an Honorable Mention in Canada’s National Magazine Awards in the Poetry category.
-Yilin has an MFA in Creative Writing from UBC and is a graduate of the Clarion West Writer’s Workshop.
+Yilin Wang 王艺霖 (she/they) is a writer, a poet, and Chinese-English translator.
+Her writing has appeared in Clarkesworld, Fantasy Magazine, The Malahat Review, Grain, CV2, The Ex-Puritan, The Toronto Star, The Tyee, Words Without Borders, and elsewhere.
+She is the editor and translator of The Lantern and Night Moths (Invisible Publishing, 2024).
+Her translations have also appeared in POETRY, Guernica, Room, Asymptote, Samovar, The Common, LA Review of Books’ “China Channel,” and the anthology The Way Spring Arrives and Other Stories (TorDotCom 2022).
+She has won the Foster Poetry Prize, received an Honorable Mention in the poetry category of Canada’s National Magazine Award, been longlisted for the CBC Poetry Prize, and been a finalist for an Aurora Award.
+Yilin has an MFA in Creative Writing from UBC and is a graduate of the 2021 Clarion West Writers Workshop.
 Find out more at www.yilinwang.com.